aurelia/aurelia.github.io-old/_harp/get-started.md

   npm install -g jspm
   ```

-> **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
+> **Note:** jspm, like Bower and Yeoman, leverages [git](http://git-scm.com/) so you need to install that if you don't have it.
+Also, jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
 You can do this by executing `jspm endpoint config github` and following the prompts.

 ## Setting up the Project Structure and Build